john-itcsolutions/cheirrs/README.md

      The following is to be performed on the vm, in this case ..  }

-Bootstrap a new controller - but this time on the 'localhost' cloud - (when you installed juju,
-     it recognised that localhost (lxd) was already installed, and juju created a 'localhost' cloud for you to use.
+     Bootstrap a new controller - but this time on the 'localhost' cloud - (when you installed juju, it recognised that localhost (lxd) was already installed, and juju created a 'localhost' cloud for you to use.
 Verify this with `juju clouds`):

 `juju bootstrap localhost betrieb`

-     This, and the entire process of installation to the point of having blockchains running, IOTA client connected and following the Tangle, and Node-Red-Industrial running, took me well over 24 hours to complete.
+     This, and the entire process of installation to the point of having blockchains running on worker-0 & connected to PostgreSQL + PostGIS replicated database, IOTA client connected and following the Tangle, together with Node-Red-Industrial both running on worker-1, took me well over 24 hours to complete.

 Add a model named "werk"